The Best States for Psychologists

 Sources and Methodology

-The best states for psychologists were determined using a weighted average ranking of three state-level data points, including the median annual salary for clinical and counseling psychologists adjusted for cost of living, the projected change in employment for clinical, counseling, and school psychologists from 2020 to 2030, and the percentage of mental health care professional need met.
-Data was collected on April 16, 2024.
+The best states for psychologists were determined using a weighted average ranking of three state-level data points, including the median annual salary for clinical and counseling psychologists adjusted for cost of living, the projected change in employment for clinical, counseling, and school psychologists from 2020-2030, and the percentage of mental health care professional need met.
+Data was collected on September 4, 2025.

 Data on the projected increase in employment for psychologists by state were collected from Projections Central.
-Data reflects the projected change in employment from 2020 to 2030.
+Data reflects the projected change in employment from 2020-2030.

 Data was normalized by creating an index score where the highest value for each achieved a score of 100.
 Median annual salaries adjusted for cost of living comprised 60% of the final score.
 Both projected employment change and the percentage of mental health needs met comprised 20% of the final score.